nolanyee/data-science-portfolio/mosaic-generator/README.md

 ### Vornoi Diagram Generation

 Vornoi diagram generation begins with placing a user specified number of centroids evenly spaced throghout the image.
-Pyramids are calculated for each centroid, using the directional field to orient the pyramids, similar to Hauser's method.
+Pyramids are calculated for each centroid, using the directional field to orient the pyramids, similar to Hausner's method.
 However, rather than using Manhattan distance, which has the corners aligned with the orientation axis, the equation used to generate the pyramids is as follows, where u is the orientation vector and v is the perpendicular vector.

 <img src="images/Equation6.png" width="350">

-As in Hauser's method, the aspect ratio factor is included to stretch tiles near edges.
+As in Hausner's method, the aspect ratio factor is included to stretch tiles near edges.
 This results in the following pyramids and Vornoi diagram.

 <img src="images/InitialPyramids.png" width="350"><img src="images/InitalVornoi.png" width="350">